Rain-sd/Master-Menu/README.md

 This menu has been worked hard on using a Team of 2 Rain and violent1ux Made one of the Decent/Good or whatever you would like to call it.

-We Do not skid..
-Cause people always be saying other people skid well here is a menu made Fully by Rain and violent1ux

 ## credits:
 yes we are using The ii stupid template but all the code that we used for the mods is NOT made by others.